makiki commented on makiki's update

 makiki made progress on...

-makiki left a rating...
+makiki wrote a review...

 makiki finished a book